linneagyllingberg/linneagyllingberg.github.io/_pages/about.md

 ---
 ## Latest research results and news

+**June 28, 2023, Paper accepted**: Our paper "Using neuronal models to capture burst and glide motion and leadership in fish" has been accepted to Journal of the Royal Society Interface.

 **June 27, 2023, Paper published**: Our paper [The lost art of mathematical modelling](https://doi.org/10.1016/j.mbs.2023.109033){:target="_blank"} is now published in Mathematical Biosciences.

 **April 12, 2023, Travel Grant**: I have received the Knut and Alice Wallenberg travel grant from the [Swedish Mathematical Society](https://www.swe-math-soc.se/){:target="_blank"}.
 The grant will partially fund my participation in the [Santa Fe Institute Symposium Collective Intelligence](https://santafe.edu/info/collective-intelligence-2023/about){:target="_blank"}.